BulandMalik/graphql/SpringBootGraphqlWithDGS/dgs.md

 `Netflix DGS (Domain Graph Service)` is a GraphQL server framework written in Kotlin based on Spring Boot and is designed to have minimal external dependencies aside from Spring framework.

+Netflix DGS is an annotation-based GraphQL Java library built on top of Spring Boot.
+Consequently, it is dedicated to Spring Boot applications.
+Besides the annotation-based programming model, it provides several useful features.
+Netflix DGS allows generating source code from GraphQL schemas.
+It simplifies writing unit tests and also supports websockets, file uploads, or GraphQL federation.
+In order to show you the differences between this library and the previously described Kickstart library, I’ll use the same Spring Boot application as before.
+Let me just briefly describe our scenario.

 DGS also comes with code-gen plugin to generate Java or Kotlin code from GraphQL Schema.

 The DGS Framework (Domain Graph Service) is a GraphQL server framework for Spring Boot, developed by Netflix.